-Make sure that you, or your agent, arranges for any inspections that your engineer or consultant is required to carry out, and advise Council when these are completed.
+Make sure that you, or your agent, arranges for any inspections that your engineer or consultant is required to carry out, advise Council when these are completed, and provide the appropriate inspection records to Council.
 If these inspections are not carried out, the Council may have difficulty issuing the code compliance certificate.

 Result of the inspection

 If the work passes

 The Inspector will advise the person on site if the inspection has been passed.
 The inspection report will be emailed to the contact person on site, and to the owner of the building.

 The work to be remedied will be recorded on the site inspection sheet, which will be emailed to the contact person on site, and to the owner.
 A re-inspection may be required to sign off any remedial work.
 The following may also occur: